Team racing: 4-boat team racing

 The rule for definitely winning is 17 points or less.

 In the case of a tie with each team scoring 18 points (e.g., 1,2,7,8 vs 3,4,5,6), the team with first place loses.
 This reflects the fact that the first (and second) place skippers showed poor strategy by finishing when their team was not winning.
-'Last-ditch' attempts to achieve a winning conversion are to be encouraged!